NotAma666/EXAFarm/README.md

 ## How to use

 EXAFarm will automatically injects itself into the Growtopia process.

-You can download an .exe file and launch it to start using it right away.
+You can download the executable (.exe) file and launch it to start using it right away.
+The executable will launch Growtopia and inject itself.

 EXAFarm uses `kernel32.dll` and `ntdll.dll`.